carblue/acos5/project_pkcs11_example_apps/README.md

 If You don't have installed the Rust compiler rustc and build tool cargo, get it bundled from https://www.rust-lang.org/tools/install

-It uses crate pkcs11, which encapsulates all calls to cryptoki, thus You won't see any calls like C_Initialize etc. in the first place.
+It uses PKCS#11-wrapping crate cryptoki (former pkcs11), which encapsulates all calls to the PKCS#11 API called "cryptoki", thus You won't see any calls like C_Initialize etc. in the first place.
-Currently I'm about to change from crate pkcs11 to crate cryptoki.
+Currently I still need to change dependancy on crate pkcs11 to crate cryptoki for 2 main-files.
-We need to name the cryptoki library - here opensc-pkcs11.so - or it's alternate namings for other OS: let ctx = Ctx::new_and_initialize("opensc-pkcs11.so")?;
+We need to name the cryptoki library - here opensc-pkcs11.so - or it's alternate namings for other OS: let ctx = Pkcs11::new("/usr/lib/x86_64-linux-gnu/opensc-pkcs11.so")?;

 It's assumed that driver components libacos5.so *AND* libacos5_pkcs15.so are installed and opensc.conf updated to use them.
-But, the code may be used as well for any card supported by OpenSC.
+But, the code may be used as well for any other card supported by OpenSC.

-All applications "C_Login" into Your card as User with PIN 12345678:
+All applications "C_Login" into Your card as User with PIN 12345678 :
 Either change Your card's User PIN temporarily to "12345678" or change the source code with Your actual User PIN.